Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Proposed Spatiotemporal Continual Learning Framework

-The GDPO mechanism resolves this by dynamically normalizing rewards based on their running statistics.
-Let $\mu_k(t)$ and $\sigma_k(t)$ be the running mean and standard deviation of the $k$-th reward component.
-The normalized reward $\hat{r}_k(t)$ is computed as:
+The most significant hurdle in multi-objective STCL is the \textit{gradient dominance} phenomenon.
+This occurs when the scale of one reward component (e.g., throughput in Mbps) is numerically much larger than another (e.g., fairness index), causing the learning process to ignore the smaller-scale objectives.
+Furthermore, the direction of gradients from different tasks might conflict, leading to the overwriting of valuable knowledge.

-where $\epsilon$ is a stability constant.
-The final scalar reward $R_{\text{total}}(t)$ is then derived via a weighted summation:
+To overcome these issues, we implement an enhanced GDPO mechanism that operates in two sequential stages.
+First, we adopt the group-decoupled normalization logic to neutralize the scale disparity.
+Let $\mu_k(t)$ and $\sigma_k(t)$ be the running mean and standard deviation of the $k$-th reward group.
+The normalized reward $\hat{r}_k(t)$ is calculated as:

-where $w_k$ are preference weights and $\mathbb{I}_{\text{col}}$ is the collision indicator.
-By decoupling the magnitude from the semantic importance, GDPO ensures that the policy remains sensitive to all objectives regardless of the current environmental phase.
+where $\epsilon$ is a small constant.
+The resulting normalized rewards are then aggregated into a scalar signal: